jrestful/server/README.md

 # server

+> *`jrestful` is not a framework, but aggregates frameworks into preconfigured modules, so that applications can focus on business needs.*

 `server` helps you building a RESTful API with Java and Spring.
 Several modules are available:

  - [`core`](https://github.com/jrestful/server/tree/master/core): includes generic classes for services and controllers via Spring and Spring MVC, HATEOAS support over HAL, as well as CSRF protection via Spring Security, CORS parameterization, and other utilities.